thingpilot/quectel_bg77/README.md

  - Configure band
  - Get signal quality (CSQ)
  - Send a ping
- - Turn off/ on he module
+ - Turn off/ on the module